Human-Signals-Lab/Foreground-speech/README.md

 =====

+# Overview

 There are two types of features - FFT and embeddings.
-The FFT features of Participant Group x are under ./FFT/Px.zip.
-The embeddings of Participant Group x are under ./embedding/Px
+The FFT features of Participant Group x are under ./fft/P<x>.zip, where <x> is the group index.
+Similarly, the embeddings of Participant Group x are under ./embeddings/Px.zip.

 =====

-Label mechanism:
+# Annotation:

 For groups 1-15:

-1 - wearer speech; 2 - non-wearer speech; m - mixed speech; t - Television/laptop; p - Telephone voice; c - Baby sounds; b - non-vocal background; x - ambiguous sounds.
+1 - wearer speech; 2 - background speech from non-wearer participants; m - mixed (wearer & non-wearer) speech; t - television/laptop; p - telephone voice; c - baby sounds/crying; b - non-vocal background; x - ambiguous sounds.

-For FFT features, the naming format is seg<x>_label_<y>.csv.
+For groups 16-18:

+1 - foreground speech (wearer speech + mixed speech); 2 - background sound (sound other than foreground speech types); x - ambiguous sounds.

+Files of the FFT features are named as seg<segment id>_label_<y>.csv.
 For embedding features, the features and labels are put together in individual csv files, where [:,:-1] are the features and [:, -1] are the labels.
 The embeddings are not sorted by label type rather than segment index.

  For groups 16-18: